Diseases & Conditions

 - Bronchial valves decrease the size of overly inflated lungs

 Pulmonary rehabilitation is often a key part of treatment, too.
-It includes education, exercise training and behavioral intervention to help restore you to a better level of function and comfort.
+It includes education, exercise training, and behavioral intervention to help restore a better level of function and comfort.